-Small water systems will face significant challenges with increasing drought conditions.
-Much like domestic wells, small water system wells are often shallower and more vulnerable to contamination than larger public supply wells.
-The small populations served by these systems also make the relative cost for repairs and system upgrades higher for each individual customer.
-At the same time, these systems must meet increasingly strict regulatory requirements, adding further costs beyond those for domestic well owners.
-In particular, Small Public Water Systems (15-199 connections) must meet many of the same requirements as a Large Water provider, despite having far fewer connections to support the costs.
-It should be noted that SB 552 adds several new requirements to increase the resilience of Community Water Systems with less than 1,000 connections and Nontransient-Noncommunity systems which are K-12 schools.
-These added resilience projects will be a significant added cost to these systems, which may already be struggling to maintain existing infrastructure.
+Small Public Water Systems must meet many of the same requirements for water quality standards, testing, and reporting as a Large Water provider, despite having far fewer connections to support the costs.
+It should be noted that SB 552 adds several new requirements to increase the resilience of Small Public Water Systems with fewer than 1,000 connections as well as Nontransient-Noncommunity systems (These added resilience projects will be a significant added cost to these systems, which may already be struggling to maintain existing infrastructure.
 These requirements include: